FMM GOVERNING BODY

 Meetings: Shall meet at least twice a year

-Objective: To identify and nurture student talent beyond academics for holistic development.
+To identify and nurture student talents beyond academics, fostering holistic development.

 Functions: